Amith567/Data_Analytics/readme.md

-# this is a simple repository for my numpy learning
+# this is a simple repository for data analytics learning